 Being a birth worker is amazing.
 I get to witness growth, love, and connection every day in my job.
 It might be the best job I'll ever have.
 But this job is also the pits.

-Don't get me wrong- I absolutely adore my doula and childbirth education clients, still feel awe when attending births, marvel at the immense stamina of women and other postpartum people during postpartum doula visits, get happy when an expecting family feels confident in how to use their new car seat...I love my work, and hardly feel like it's work sometimes.
-Heck, I'm even in a field where I admire and respect many of the collaborative professionals I get to interact with (obstetricians, midwives, nurses, acupuncturists, doula colleague, and more).
+Don't get me wrong- I absolutely adore my doula and childbirth education clients.
+I still feel awe when attending births.
+I marvel at the immense stamina of women and other postpartum people at home visits.
+I get all sorts of happy when an expecting family feels confident in using their new car seat...I love my work.
+Heck, I'm even in a field where I admire and respect many of the collaborative professionals I get to interact with (obstetricians, midwives, nurses, acupuncturists, doula colleagues, and more).

-So what sucks about this baby-cuddling, oxytocin-infusing job?
+So what could possibly suck about this baby-cuddling, oxytocin-infused job?
 Well, for starters, it's really hard to press pause, take a time-out, or even just check out for a few minutes each day.
-Being on-call for expectant parents in Southern California means my phone (and therefore my brain) must be nearby and at the ready every moment of almost all my days.
+Being on-call for expectant parents in Southern California means my phone (and therefore my brain) must be charged and at the ready every moment of almost all my days.
 Babies don't wait for weekdays to make their entrances-in fact, most like to come riiiiight as I'm getting in bed on what happens to be my busiest day out of the month.
 In an active doula practice like mine, being on-call means planning days off so far in advance that no one on the planet is yet expecting a baby during that window.

 You might be reading this and thinking "Aren't there doulas who don't go on call at all and only work around birth?"
 And there are!
 I myself have spent upwards of two months at a time off-call only working as a postpartum doula with families bringing a newborn into the world.
 But this isn't a quick fix to the fatigue doulas and perinatal professionals experience for a couple reasons:

 1) Birth and perinatal work (and running your own business of any type) means taking the work that comes your